 Abigail is a graduate of Tufts University with a degree in international relations.

-Kate Fridley is Abigail Davenport’s assistant.
+Kate Fridley is Abigail Davenport’s research associate.